MarcoDVisser/SpeedUpR/README.md

 As PLOS Computational Biology did not allows us to thank to anonymous reviewers in the above manuscript, I would like to thank them here.
 Their thoughtful comments and input were very valuable, and resulted in a superiour paper.
 We wish that PLOS would not take such a stance against gratitute.

 # Workshop
-Supporting material from the EvoDemos 2015 workshop on code efficiency.
+Supporting material from the EvoDemos & BES 2015 workshop on code efficiency.

 ## Code
 Find all code exercises [here](https://github.com/MarcoDVisser/SpeedUpR/tree/master/R).